How to Calculate Ticket Volume?

 3. It may not capture all customer interactions

 Ticket Volume does not represent all customer interactions with a company.
-Customers may contact businesses through social media or live chat, which are not always recorded as support requests (on this note, InvGate Service Desk tracks as tickets every request submitted by the platform itself or all the communication channels associated with it, like Microsoft Teams or email).
+Customers may contact businesses through social media or live chat, which are not always recorded as support requests (on this note, InvGate Service Management tracks as tickets every request submitted by the platform itself or all the communication channels associated with it, like Microsoft Teams or email).

 5 Ticket Volume metric best practices